Invasion of Privacy: Damages and Recovery

-But if you're having a private conversation in your home and a neighbor uses an electronic device to eavesdrop (and this causes injury), then your expectation of privacy has been violated.
-This is because you have a reasonable expectation that your neighbor would not surveil your home.
+What if you're having a private conversation in your home, and a neighbor uses an electronic device to eavesdrop?
+Here, your privacy has been violated or invaded.
+This is because you would have a reasonable expectation that your neighbor would not surveil your home.
 There are disclaimers that may negate one's reasonable expectations.
 There may be exceptions where surveillance is done with consent or for legitimate safety reasons provided by law.

-An invasion of privacy occurs when there is an intrusion upon your reasonable expectation to be left alone.
-This article covers the four main types of invasion of privacy claims, an intentional tort primarily controlled by state laws.
+Thus, an invasion of privacy occurs when there is an intrusion upon your reasonable expectation to be left alone.
+This article covers the four main types of invasion of privacy claims, which are intentional torts (committed on purpose).

 The four main types of invasion of privacy claims are: